 Now here are the reasons explained, as well as other common ones.

-The number one reason why many people refinance is to get a lower interest rate on their mortgage.
-If your current interest rate is higher than today’s rates, you could save money through refinancing.
-It’s often said that if mortgage rates are lower than your current rate by 2% or more, then it’s an excellent time to refinance.
+The number one reason many refinance is to get a lower interest rate on their mortgage.
+You could save money through refinancing if your current interest rate is higher than today.
+It’s often said that if mortgage rates are lower than your current rate by 2% or more, it’s an excellent time to refinance.

 With a lower interest rate on your refinancing, it’s possible to have your PMI removed.
-The PMI costs $300 to $400 a month on top of your principal and interest.
-If you get rid of the PMI, you save that money each month.
+The PMI costs $300 to $400 monthly on top of your principal and interest.
+If you eliminate the PMI, you save that money each month.
 This will work if your new mortgage is for 80% or less of the home’s current appraised value.

 Even if a homeowner has built up a high amount of equity, if you have used FHA or USDA loans, which are Federal government-backed loans, they may still require the homeowner to pay the PMI in the ongoing years to come.
 But if the homeowner has 20% or more equity, a conventional loan will no longer require the PMI.
 Thus, a conventional loan is better than a government loan.

-If you don’t want to make monthly mortgage payments each month in the years to come, you can refinance to shorten your mortgage length.
+If you don’t want to make monthly mortgage payments in the years to come, you can refinance to shorten your mortgage length.
 If you convert from a 30-year mortgage to a 15-year mortgage—the recommended option to refinance, as we said earlier—you can pay off your loan faster or earlier.

-In the process, though, you will increase your monthly payment since your lender will require larger payments to pay off your balance in a shorter period.
+In the process, you will increase your monthly payment since your lender will require more significant amounts to pay off your balance in a shorter period.

-Also, keep in mind if you have an existing 30-year mortgage on your house and refinance with another 30-year term to reduce your monthly mortgage loan, it will take you longer to pay off your home, and you will end up paying more interest over the life of the mortgage loan.
+Also, if you have an existing 30-year mortgage on your house and refinance with another 30-year term to reduce your monthly mortgage loan, it will take you longer to pay off your home, and you will end up paying more interest over the life of the mortgage loan.
 The length of your mortgage depends on your goals.

 If you have over 20% equity in your house, you can use cash-out refinancing to borrow against your equity.
-A cash–out mortgage refinance when you borrow equity and get cash in exchange for taking on a larger mortgage.
-In essence, you borrow more than you owe on your mortgage and pocket the difference.
+A cash–out mortgage refinance is when you borrow equity and get cash in exchange for taking on a larger mortgage.
+Essentially, you borrow more than you owe on your mortgage and pocket the difference.

 Many homeowners use refinancing to consolidate debt to lower their overall monthly payments.

-Also, you’ll know what your monthly mortgage loan is every month, and you’ll have the same principal and interest payment every month.
+Also, you’ll know what your monthly mortgage loan is and have the same principal and interest payment every month.
 This will help you allocate funds for the future, so you’re never short on paying these fees.
-It will set you on a path to a good budget, so you’re never caught off guard where there are financial surprises.
+It will set you on a path to a reasonable budget, so you’re never caught off guard where there are financial surprises.

 You need to figure out how long it will take for monthly savings to recoup your refinancing costs.
 Factor in your closing costs: on average, 2 to 5% of the loan amount and any fees related to the refinancing.
-To see if you’re saving enough is to calculate your “break-even point,” which is how long it will take your savings from a lower mortgage rate to exceed your closing costs.
+To see if you’re saving enough, calculate your “break-even point,” which is how long your savings from a lower mortgage rate will take to exceed your closing costs.

 Also, you need to pay the fees below:

 The high fees for the closing cost can make you think twice about refinancing.
 But note that the bright side is that you can roll in these costs with your new loan.
 The mortgage lender Freddie Mac suggests you will spend around $5,000 during closing.
 But that’s a lowball figure.

 When you check rates with a lender, the lender will run your credit report.
 As we mentioned, you should always look at multiple lenders to get the best interest rate, but the downside is that your credit score will be affected.
 This happens because your credit pull is a hard inquiry, and, as such, your credit score will dip by a few points.

 One of the reasons to avoid refinancing is it takes too long for you to get back the closing costs on a new loan.
-This is your break-even point, and once again, it’s the number of months it takes to reach the point when you start saving.
+This is your break-even point, and once again, it’s the number of months it takes to reach the moment you start saving.
 When you lengthen the life of your loan by many years, your break-even point will be cast further out in the distant future, making it longer for you to get back your closing costs on your new refinancing loan.

-You need to have a steady job.
+It would help if you had a steady job.
 A stable job to a lender means you have a steady income.
-You should have at least two years of employment in a row in the same position at your job.
+You should have at least two years of employment in the same position at your job.
 If there are gaps in your job history, or if you keep switching jobs, a lender may deny you a new loan.

-The lender will require you to have enough cash on hand and little to no debt while paying your new loan.
-If you don’t have enough liquidity or back-up money in your savings, the lender will deny you again.
+The lender will require you to have enough cash and little debt while paying your new loan.
+If you don’t have enough liquidity or backup money in your savings, the lender will deny you again.

-To determine if refinancing makes financial sense for you, you should use one of the many mortgage refinance calculators found online.
-To see if you will have potential savings, you’ll need to factor in all the costs related to refinancing your loan, such as the dreaded closing cost and more.
+To determine if refinancing makes financial sense, you should use one online mortgage refinance calculator.
+To see if you will have potential savings, you’ll need to factor in all the costs related to refinancing your loans, such as the dreaded closing cost and more.
 If you have less than 20% equity, the lender will require you to have mortgage insurance if you default on the loan.

 Once you have a good idea of refinancing costs, you can compare your new monthly payment with what you currently pay.